How can we help you?

 A know-how to PageInsider™

 This AI-based feature is packed with solutions that make it possible to optimize a landing page before publishing it.
-It will help you understand the users and their interaction on your landing page.
-Read about the basic concepts behind PageInsider™ or go to our blog to learn more about PageInsider™.
+It will help you understand the users and their interactions on your landing page.
+Read about the basic concepts behind PageInsider™ or visit our blog to learn more about PageInsider™.

 How much does it cost?

-If you are already an active Landingi user and want to test PageInsider, you can enjoy a 14-day trial period of this feature.
+If you are already an active Landingi user and want to test PageInsider™, you can enjoy a 14-day trial period of this feature.

 You can request access directly in the platform by yourself (see steps below) or contact our Support team (use the chat box).